charityyoungblood/iOS_Apps_Notes/IBAction_IBOutlet.md

 1. IBOutlet - creates an INSTANCE VARIABLE or PROPERTY and changes the appearance of the UI element (i.e. image)
 2. IBAction - creates a METHOD and this notifies the code when the UI element is interacted with
+3. IBOutlet Collection - this refers to an array of the outlets (instance variables) in the UI
-3. ImageView - (label) can only change the appearance of this element - only has outlets
+4. ImageView - (label) can only change the appearance of this element - only has outlets
-4. Button - you can change both the appearance and notify the code when it is pressed/tapped - buttons have both outlets and actions
+5. Button - you can change both the appearance and notify the code when it is pressed/tapped - buttons have both outlets and actions

 <!-- Most Common Errors with IBAction and IBOutlet -->